General Information, Guidance and Timelines

 For many years, applications have used basic authentication to connect to servers, services, and API endpoints.
 Devices and applications that use basic authentication normally store account credentials (NHSmail username and password) in the device and sends them to Exchange Online with every request.
 This increases the risk of credentials being stolen which leads to compromised accounts.

-Microsoft and NHSmail are planning to disable basic authentication for Microsoft Exchange Online.
-The following protocols are in scope of this change:
+Microsoft is planning to disable basic authentication for Microsoft Exchange Online.
+The following protocol is in scope of this change:

 Timelines